Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/01-soc-foundation/README.md

 ## Reflections

-The most surprising thing was how quickly the VM generated meaningful signal.
+The most surprising thing was how quickly the VM generated a meaningful signal.
 Automated scanners found and began probing the test VM's admin accounts within hours of deployment.
 That made the authentication baseline work feel immediately real rather than academic.

 If I were extending this further, I would prioritise getting network flow data alongside authentication logs — failed logons without network context leaves the source and destination picture incomplete.